 7) Never work in wet conditions

 As you should know, water and electricity don’t mix well.
 The presence of water significantly increases your chances of getting electrocuted when working with electrical equipment, especially if the equipment is poorly insulated.
 Wet electrical equipment should be inspected by a qualified electrician before turning the power back on to ensure complete worker safety.
 Eliminating wet conditions should be part of the electrical safety plan.

 8) Always wear personal protective equipment

-If you’re working with wiring or in close contact with electricity, you should wear a face shield, fire-resistant helmet, and other forms of eye and ear protection to ensure your safety.
+If you’re working with wiring or in close contact with electricity, you should also wear a face shield, fire-resistant helmet, and other forms of eye and ear protection to ensure your safety.